siliconshells/personalsite.github.io/_pages/ai-projects.md

 #Example: editing a markdown file for a talk
 #![Editing a markdown file for a talk](/images/editing-talk.png)
 ---
 *I am currently curating this list.
-Please find my GitHub and GitLab projects below:*
+Please find my GitHub and GitLab projects at:*
 <a href="https://github.com/siliconshells/GITLAB_Projects" target="_blank" style="color: #0366d6; text-decoration: none; font-weight: semi-bold; font-size: 15px;">
   GitLab Projects →
 </a>